After a lifetime of preparation, Charles takes the throne - NewsBreak

 After a lifetime of preparation, Charles takes the throne

-LONDON — Prince Charles has been preparing for the crown his entire life.
+LONDON — (AP) — Prince Charles has been preparing for the crown his entire life.
 Now, at age 73, that moment has finally arrived.

-Charles, the oldest person to ever assume the British throne, became king on Thursday following the death of his mother, Queen Elizabeth II.
-No date has been set for his coronation, and it wasn’t immediately clear whether the new monarch would call himself Charles III or choose another name as his grandfather did.
+Charles, the oldest person to ever assume the British throne, became King Charles III on Thursday following the death of his mother, Queen Elizabeth II.
+No date has been set for his coronation.

 After an apprenticeship that began as a child, Charles embodies the modernization of the British monarchy.
 He was the first heir not educated at home, the first to earn a university degree and the first to grow up in the ever-intensifying glare of the media as deference to royalty faded.